Shawn-Guo-CN/ReinforcementLearningBookExamples/doc/ReviewFromSampling.md

 sampling and its application in off-policy methods.

 ## A Brief Recap on Off-policy Methods
+Briefly, off-policy methods aim to estimate/optimise a *target policy*
+$\pi$ based on

 ## 1st Case: Importance Sampling in Monte Carlo Methods